UnaryPlus/owenbechtel.com/blog/pyramid-hotel/index.md

 | $$ = 2(2n + 4 - n - 1)                    $$ | &nbsp;&nbsp; |                                         |
 | $$ = 2(n + 3)                             $$ | &nbsp;&nbsp; |                                         |

-so P(n + 1) is also true.
+so P(n&nbsp;+&nbsp;1) is also true.

-The difference between successive terms of T is n + 1, and (as I have just shown) the difference between successive terms of S is 2(n + 2).
+The difference between successive terms of T is n&nbsp;+&nbsp;1, and (as I have just shown) the difference between successive terms of S is 2(n&nbsp;+&nbsp;2).
 Since the latter is greater than the former, the number of rooms _required_ on floor _n_ is always greater than the number of rooms _available_ on floor _n_.
-So it will always be necessary to trade some of these rooms for rooms on floor n + 1, and the process will continue forever.
+So it will always be necessary to trade some of these rooms for rooms on floor n&nbsp;+&nbsp;1, and the process will continue forever.

 </details>